SAP-samples/xsa-cap-migration-using-basextn/DataMigration.md

 # Data Migration Configuration
 Migrating from SAP HANA database to SAP HANA Cloud requires a dedicated user in your SAP HANA source database.
 A dedicated user is required for the migration to run for which the user must be created or necessary privileges must be granted to an existing user in your SAP HANA source database.
-Follow the below steps to assign privileges:
+Follow the below steps to assign the privileges:

-1. Login into your source Hana system With Administrator User
+1. Login into your source HANA system With Administrator User.

-1. Open the SQL Console.
+2. Open the SQL Console.

-2. (optional) Create a data migration user by executing the following statement:
+3. (optional) Create a data migration user by executing the following statement:

-   **Note:** Before executing the statement, replace <password> with a password that complies with the default SAP HANA password policy.
-It must have at least 8 characters and comprise at least one uppercase letter, atleast one lowercase letter and atleast one number.
+   **Note:** Before executing the statement, replace ```<password>``` with a password that complies with the default SAP HANA password policy.
+It must have at least 8 characters and comprise of at least one uppercase letter, atleast one lowercase letter and atleast one number.

    ```
    CREATE USER <username> PASSWORD <password> NO FORCE_FIRST_PASSWORD_CHANGE;
    ```

-3. Grant the necessary privileges to the data migration user.
-To do that, run the following the script in an SQL Console:
+4. Grant the necessary privileges to the data migration user.
+To do that, run the following script in an SQL Console in your source HANA system:

    ```
    GRANT SELECT ON _SYS_REPO.DELIVERY_UNITS TO <username>;